-The program of the Boy Scouts of America is specifically designed to develop youth leadership.
-A wellqualified Scout or Venturer should be selected as the Crew Leader early in the planning of each Northern Lights High Adventure Expedition.
+The program of Scouting America is specifically designed to develop youth leadership.
+A well-qualified Scout or Venturer should be selected as the Crew Leader early in the planning of each Northern Lights High Adventure Expedition.
 The Crew Leader is responsible for leading the discussion of the Crew's route selection, organizing the pace of travel during the day and establishing the Crew duty roster for camp chores.